Walter-Ullon/Project-Euler/README.md

 # Project-Euler
-Code for the solution of some of the problems as found in the Project Euler website.
+Code for the solution of some of the problems as found in the Project Euler website (projectEuler.net).
-"projectEuler.net"

 Solutions were implemented mostly in MATLAB, some in Mathematica and Python.